 In this blog, you'll have the opportunity to review 10 common CaRMS interview questions, sample answers, and expert tips for answering these questions effectively.
-Use this as a guide to help your CaRMS interview prep.
+Use this as a guide to help your CaRMS interview prep or residency interview prep.
 Depending on the program, you may be faced with MMI questions, or traditional/panel interview questions, both of which are represented below.
 Do not forget to check out a list of the most important residency interview questions you need to know.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-16 min read
+16 min

 1. Why have you decided to pursue x specialty and our program specifically?